vitsoe/assessment/README.md

 This is a public repository intended to assess a person's development ability.
 Requirements:
-* a working knowledge of Laravel
+* a working knowledge of PHP & Laravel
 * docker desktop installed
 * two hours of focused time
 * a timer